-You’ve probably heard this one before: Your character must change throughout the course of your story.
+You’ve probably heard this piece of writing advice before: Your character must change throughout the course of your story.
 Characters need to transform.
+But how do we do it in a way that stays true to the story and reader?

-I see a lot of confusion over this concept.
-Writers can normally nail the change (weak to strong; bad to good; cynical to optimistic) but it often comes from a weird place that doesn’t sit quite right with what we know about the protagonist.
+I see a lot of confusion over this concept of transformation.
+Writers can normally nail the change (weak to strong; bad to good; cynical to optimistic), but it often comes from a weird place that doesn’t sit quite right with what we know about the protagonist.
 Or it’s too big of a change (or too much of a “fairy tale ending”) to be believable.

-Writers think that great characters need drastic changes, but this isn't always the case.
+Writers think that amazing characters need drastic changes, but this isn't always the case.
+There's a better path toward believable character development.

-Let’s take a look at how writers should deal with character change, and how creating a character arc might make for a more interesting cast and plot.
+Let’s take a look at how writers should deal with character evolution or change, and how creating a character arc might make for a more interesting cast and plot.

 No One Likes Change